18F/before-you-ship/_pages/index.md

 ### Compliance

 You need an Authority to Operate (ATO).
 Essentially, ATOs cover the important security reviews and approvals **required** for public government websites.
 They can take months (albeit rarely).
-You should review this [overview of ATOs](ato/) and these [tips](ato/tips/) to start planning.
+You should review this [overview of ATOs](ato/) to start planning.

 ### Outreach